jubbp/ec6net-web/docs/training/foundation/modules/nature_of_ar/index.md

 - - to operate a repeater
 - - to operate a beacon

+## Change of Contact Details

+All operators must contify the Australia Communicatrion a Media Authority of an changes to your contact details.

 ## Authorised Frequencies and emissions

 Amateur Radio allocated frequency bands and emission modes are documented in the **Radiocommunications Licence Conditions (Amateur Licence) Determination 2015**.
 Bands are allocated to the different license classes with more priviledges allocated to the high license classes.